Medical Records Data Breach

 From GP to hospital records, most if not all healthcare providers have now made the move to storing your information in an electronic format.
 Whilst this has its advantages in terms of how your care is delivered, it comes with its disadvantages in terms of the safety of your data.

-If robust systems are not in place within the organisations handling your personal and sensitive healthcare information, breaches are inevitable.
-At Patron Law, our dedicated team of data breach law Solicitors have years of experience of handling data breach claims against healthcare providers.
+If robust systems are not in place within the healthcare organisations handling your personal and sensitive healthcare information, medical data breaches can occur.
+At Patron Law, our dedicated team of data breach solicitors have years of experience handling medical data breach claims against healthcare providers.

 Types of medical data breach